Finding Focus logoFinding Focus

 Landing Page Redesign

-I led the redesign of Finding Focus's landing page, shifting its messaging towards the audience most responsible for bringing the product into classrooms: teachers.
-My goal was to make Finding Focus feel clearer, more credible, and more worth signing up for.
+Redesigning Finding Focus's landing page to make Finding Focus feel clearer, more credible, and more worth signing up for.

 Redesigned Finding Focus landing page hero